HydronicAutomation/.github/profile/README.md

 THE COMPANY

-Our background is rather unusual for doing hydronic systems, we are not tradesmen nor engineers, but more a DIY focused, but always looking to improve the hydronic system.
+Our background in hydronic systems is quite unconventional.
+We are not tradespeople or engineers; instead, we are DIY enthusiasts who are always striving to enhance hydronic systems.
-We have long advocated for zoning in hydronic systems.
-While zoning was rarely seen in practice, it makes perfect sense for efficiency and effectiveness.
+One of our key advocacies has been the implementation of zoning in these systems.
+Although zoning was rarely utilized in practice, we recognized its potential for improving efficiency and effectiveness.
+It often seemed wasteful that homeowners rarely turned off or adjusted circuits manually for unused rooms.

-Home owners rarely turn down or off circuits manually to rooms not being used, it really seemed rather wasteful.
-We installed various zoning systems available on the market; however, they were often simple and limited in application.
-Leveraging our programming skills, we worked on a controller that could manage every room or area independently and automatically—a perfect solution for an effective and efficient heating and cooling hydronics system.
+We explored various zoning systems available on the market, but found them to be often simplistic and limited in their applications.
+To address this, we leveraged our programming expertise to develop a controller capable of managing each room or area independently and automatically—an ideal solution for an efficient heating and cooling hydronics system.

-After several iterations, we designed and manufactured our own controller that works with any manifold.
-This controller is built with functionality and ease of installation in mind and integrates seamlessly into the home automation platform Home Assistant, making it smarter than any traditional smart thermostat.
+After several iterations, we successfully designed and manufactured our own controller that is compatible with any manifold.
+This controller prioritizes functionality and ease of installation, seamlessly integrating into the home automation platform Home Assistant, making it smarter than any conventional smart thermostat.